LeylaKhaleghi/Leyla-Khaleghi/index.md

 **Research Assistant** @ [Dynamics of Complex Systems and Networks Laboratory](https://aut.ac.ir/printme.php?item=2.2495.3891.en) _(July 2017 - Sep 2019)_ <br><br>
  <b>Chimera states in a ring of map-based neurons</b>
-- Working on Coexistence of synchronous and asynchronous behaviours on a discrete systems.
+- Working on coexistence of synchronous and asynchronous behaviours on a discrete systems.
 Please see this [paper](https://www.sciencedirect.com/science/article/abs/pii/S0378437119314840) for more details.
 - Tools: Matlab.
 <br><br>